Z2gK/hhc24-writeup/Act2.md

 ![SQL injection](files/Act2/dronepath-sqli.png)

 Four drones are shown in the output - ELF-HAWK, Pigeon-Lookalike-v4, FlyingZoomer and Zapper.
-Due to space constraint, not all comments for every drone can be displayed.
-Full comments can be seen in the Network tab output in the browser's developer mode for all drones:
+Due to space constraint, not all comments for every drone can be displayed in the frame.
+However, full comments can be seen in the Network tab output in the browser's developer mode for all drones:

 ```
 {"comments":["These drones will work great to find Alabasters snowball warehouses.\n I have hid the activation code in the dataset <a href='../files/secret/ELF-HAWK-dump.csv'>ELF-HAWK-dump.csv</a>.
 We need to keep it safe, for now it's under /files/secret.","We need to make sure we have enough of these drones ready for the upcoming operation. \n Well done on hiding the activation code in the dataset.\n If anyone finds it, it will take them a LONG time or forever to carve the data out, preferably the LATTER."],"drone_name":"ELF-HAWK"}